Ahmad-Alaziz/Eco-Crafts/README.md

-# <!-- Begin: Full Name -->Project Nexus Pre-Launch App<!-- End: Full Name -->
+# <!-- Begin: Full Name -->Hack Yeah Crafting App<!-- End: Full Name -->

 ### Purpose

 <!-- Begin: Purpose -->

-The Purpose of this app is to obtain an initial base of users and create a Buzz even before our primary App launches.
+The Purpose of this app is to ...
-It will also create a seemless transition into our primary App.

 <!-- End: Purpose -->

 ## How to use this repository